agentsystems/agentsystems/README.md

 - Switch from OpenAI to Anthropic to Ollama through configuration
 - Run the same agent with different models and providers
 - Reduce vendor lock-in at the agent level

+### For Agent Developers

+Some customers won't use your agent if it means sending data to your servers.
+AgentSystems gives you a distribution channel for those customers.

+**How it works:**
+- Build your agent once using standard frameworks (LangChain, LangGraph, etc.)
+- Publish to the agent index
+- Customers who need self-hosting can discover and deploy your agent on their infrastructure

+Your agent runs on their infrastructure.
+You never touch their data.
+You focus on agent capabilities, they handle their own deployment.

 ## Available Agents